GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 - [D6] User’s mobile phones are equipped with a GPS system and a camera and they are always working properly.
 - [D7] The measure of the percentage of battery charge left and the estimation of the Km/% of charge ratio are correct.
 - [D8] The internet connection of the cars is always working.
-- [D9] Condizioni d'uso
+- [D9] The user has accepted the terms of use of the application.
+- [D10] Every car is equipped with a display.

-# Glossary
+### Glossary

-1. Valid credential: Name, surname, birth date, driving licence, paypal account.
+1. Valid credential: Name, surname, birth date, driving licence, PayPal account.
 2. Current car details: Remaining battery, License plate number, an estimation of the remaining autonomy expressed in kilometers (calculated at average speed of 50 km/h in city traffic), the name and an picture of the car model.
+3. Money saving option: An option that if on will provide the user with the information to find a suitable recharging station according to his the destination, the availability of plugs and uniform distribution of cars among the stations.
+4. Safe area: area flagged by the management system as suitable for leaving the car and ending the ride.
+5. Operator: in this document we refer as operator to the employees in charge of monitoring the state of the car in from dedicated terminals of the company.

-# Text assumptions
+### Text assumptions

-==safe areas==

-==specify difference between operator and on the road operator==
+1. Discounts and penalties will be applied only in the case of ride not shorter than 2km, so that the system will not punish users for not using poorly charged cars for short rides and will not encourage users to use fully charged cars less to get the discount.
+2. Discounts and penalties percentage values can be customized by the management system.

 ### Actors identifying